 The Alpine Trail Crew Association was formed in 2017 and “officialized” in January of 2018 as a non-profit trails organization addressing the imminent need for more volunteer leadership on trails systems in the northeast side of the Middle Fork Willamette District.
-“While our main focus area is the Alpine and North Fork trail systems, we work wherever the Forest Service has a need for more volunteer leadership in the greater Middle Fork Willamette District,” says McPharlin.
+“While our main focus area is the Alpine and North Fork trail systems, we work wherever the Forest Service needs more volunteer leaders in the greater Middle Fork Willamette District,” says McPharlin.
 “Our mission is to preserve and protect the Alpine Trail system and trails throughout the Willamette National Forest, for future generations of outdoor enthusiasts, while also educating future trail stewards on sustainable trail building and maintenance techniques.”
 McPharlin is working toward her B Sawyer certification and sits on the steering committee for the Middle Fork Willamette 20-year Trails Plan.McPharlin’s role in the organization is to coordinate communications and work parties and assist in community engagement programming, grant writing, and other fundraising procedures to raise the resources needed to maintain great user experiences on the Middle Fork Trail System.
 Check the Facebook page for other work parties with Alpine Trail Crew Association.

 Oakridge Trail Runs